Acute Pet Urgent Care in Montclair, NJ

 Our Acute Care Approach

 When you bring your pet to Montclair Veterinary Associates for acute care, our team follows a systematic approach to ensure rapid assessment and treatment.
 Dr. Waxman, who has been treating pets in Northern New Jersey since 2011, brings extensive experience in handling urgent medical situations with both skill and compassion.
+Our animal hospital provides excellent care with a personal touch that sets us apart.

 Upon arrival, we perform a thorough physical examination to assess your pet’s condition and identify immediate concerns.
-Our state-of-the-art diagnostic equipment, including in-house laboratory capabilities and digital radiography, allows us to quickly gather essential information about your pet’s condition.
+Our state-of-the-art diagnostic equipment, including in-house laboratory Montclair capabilities and digital radiography, allows us to quickly gather essential information about your pet’s condition.

 We prioritize stabilization of critical patients while conducting our evaluation.
 This may involve administering oxygen therapy, intravenous fluids, or pain management medications to ensure your pet remains comfortable during the diagnostic process.
 Our team communicates clearly about findings and treatment recommendations, keeping you informed throughout your pet’s care.